 Gap Year Policy

 The Ohio State University’s gap year policy allows applicants to delay their admission for one year.
 This policy grants applicants the flexibility to take advantage of unique opportunities that will enrich the Ohio State community once the applicant is on campus or allows delay of enrollment for documented reasons (see "Eligibility" below).

-A student who is approved to take a gap year does not need to submit a new application to Undergraduate Admissions as long as he or she enrolls no later than one year after the original application term.
+A student who is approved to take a gap year does not need to submit a new application to Undergraduate Admissions as long as they enroll no later than one year after the original application term.
 However, students who have changes to their application information (enrollment at another school, felony or disciplinary issues at another school, etc.) must contact Undergraduate Admissions to update their information, and may be required to reapply.

-Failure to follow the guidelines established in this policy can result in the loss of freshman status, scholarships or admission to Ohio State.
+Failure to follow the guidelines established in this policy can result in the loss of first-year student status, scholarships or admission to Ohio State.

 Reasons for a gap year